neverset123/DataModeling/README.md

 an aggregation of fact metrics on a number of dimensions. the OLAP cubes should store the finest grain of data. using **grouping sets ()** or **cube()** could optimize query with only one pass through fact tables.

-1) Multidimensional Online Analytical Processing(MOLAP)
+1) Multidimensional Online Analytical Processing(MOLAP):
 indexes data through a multidimensional model, very strong for providing summarized and complex analysis.
 MOLAP allows for faster data retrieval through optimized indexing and data storage, and pre-computation of summarized data and storing them on a special purpose **non-relational** database.

-3) Relational Online Analytical Processing(ROLAP)
+3) Relational Online Analytical Processing(ROLAP):
 compute the OLAP cubes on the fly from existing **relational** databases where dimensional model resides, provide up-to-the-minute data analysis.
 ROLAP tools tend to scale much better than MOLAP tools, and more flexible than MOLAP in handling changing data models.

 #### Operations
 1) Rollup
-Roll-up: Sum up the sales of each city by Country: e.g. US, France (less columns in branch dimension)
+This operation performs aggregation on a data cube, either by climbing up a concept hierarchy for a dimension or by dimension reduction (less columns in branch dimension)

 2) Drill-down
-Drill-Down: Decompose the sales of each city into smaller districts (more columns in branch dimension)
+the reverse of the roll-up operation.
+It navigates from less detailed data to more detailed data (more columns in branch dimension)

-3) Slice
+3) Slice & Dice
 Slice: Reducing N dimensions to N-1 dimensions by restricting **one** dimension to a single value

-4) Dice
 Dice: computing a sub-cube by restricting **multi** dimensions

+4) Pivot (or rotate):
+This operation is a visualization operation that rotates the data axes in view to provide a multi-dimensional view of data.

 ### Cloud Data Warehouse
 #### Database
 1. SQL
 managed databases: the user doesn't have to manage the hardware resources to gain optimal performance.
 1) Microsoft Azure
-Azure SQL Database (MS SQL Server)
-Azure Database for MySQL
-Azure Database for MariaDB
-Azure Database for PostgreSQL
+Azure SQL Database (MS SQL Server), Azure Database for MySQL, Azure Database for MariaDB, Azure Database for PostgreSQL
 2) GCP
 Cloud SQL (MySQL, PostgreSQL, and MS SQL Server)
 3) AWS